Please note: Visits by appointment only - please order online for delivery, or external click and collect. Our full Covid info here.

 The practical result is yet smoother, more accurate colour (particularly on very wide gamut monitors) and a more robust system in general that can cope with calibration to wider, more exotic targets and a greater variety of brightness levels.

-A lot of people think they're getting 10 bit output because their video card or monitor ostensibly support it - however suprisingly few people actually have 10 bit output working in reality.
+A lot of people think they're getting 10 bit output because their video card or monitor ostensibly support it - however surprisingly few people actually have 10 bit output working in reality.

-January 2016 - The best advice currently on the PC is to use NVIDIA Quadro cards - these have much better drivers than the ATI cards.
-We recommend the K620 or ideally the faster K2200 based cards, as used in our Photoshop PCs.
-10 bit is completely reliable with these setups in our experience, up to and including with Windows 10, and works with both general applications and those requiring 10 bit OpenGL/OpenCL support, like Photoshop.
+January 2016 and beyond - The best advice currently on the PC is to use NVIDIA Quadro cards - these have much better drivers than the ATI cards.
+We recommend the P2000 based cards or higher, as used in our Photoshop PCs.
+10 bit is prettymuch completely reliable with these set-ups in our experience, up to and including with Windows 10, and works with both general applications and those requiring 10 bit OpenGL/OpenCL support, like Photoshop.